Backup & RestoreBackup & Restore

 Metadata restore

-To restore Kestra instance using a metadata backup, you can use the following command with the internal storage URI provided by the backup command:
+To restore an instance from a metadata backup, run the following command using the internal-storage URI returned by the backup:

 kestra backups restore kestra:///backups/full/backup-20240917163312.kestra